 Admissions decisions are made on a rolling basis.
 It is our policy to send final decisions within 24 hours of the decision whenever possible.
-Decisions are sent by email.

 Decisions may only be appealed if some essential factor, one that would potentially have been crucial in making an admissions decision, was not in front of the committee at the time of the decision.
 This might include a missing but otherwise currently available transcript or the mention of an important honor or award received prior to the decision.

 As a public institution, the school gives special consideration, though not an absolute preference, to residents of Connecticut.
 Residents of New England states without publicly-supported law schools also receive some preference in admissions and tuition under the terms of the New England Higher Education Compact.
 Residents of other states are encouraged to apply and may become Connecticut residents for educational purposes after one year.
 Tuition would fall to the in-state rate, even for full-time students.

 International applicants typically must take the Test of English as a Foreign Language (TOEFL).
 Unless you can demonstrate that you have the equivalent of a bachelor's degree or higher from a university where the sole language of overall instruction is English, you must take the TOEFL exam.
 The Law School requires minimum TOEFL scores of 100/250/600 (Internet/Computer/Written).
 All applicants to the Law School, whether international or domestic, are required to take the LSAT.